jpivarski/tmp1-2024-07-24-codas-hep-columnar-data-analysis/README.md

 **Abstract:**

-Data analysis languages, such as Numpy, MATLAB, R, IDL, and ADL, are typically interactive with an array-at-a-time interface.
-Instead of performing an entire analysis in a single loop, each step in the calculation is a separate pass, letting the user inspect distributions each step of the way.
+Data analysis languages like Numpy, MATLAB, R, IDL, ADL, Julia, and SAS are primarily interactive, using an array-at-a-time interface.
+Instead of conducting an entire analysis in a single loop, each calculation step is performed separately, allowing users to inspect distributions at each stage.

-Unfortunately, these languages are limited to primitive data types: mostly numbers and booleans.
-Variable-length and nested data structures, such as different numbers of particles per event, don't fit this model.
-Fortunately, the model can be extended.
+However, these languages are typically limited to primitive data types, such as numbers and booleans.
+Variable-length and nested data structures, like varying numbers of particles per event, don’t fit well into this model.
+Fortunately, this limitation can be overcome.

-This tutorial will introduce awkward-array, the concepts of columnar data structures, and how to use them in data analysis, such as computing combinatorics (quantities depending on combinations of particles) without any for loops.
+In this tutorial, we will introduce awkward-array, explore the concepts of columnar data structures, and demonstrate how to leverage them in data analysis.
+For example, we’ll show how to compute combinatorics (quantities depending on combinations of particles) without using any for loops.

 <!--